Privacy Policy

 • Our website may collect information available from your browser, such as the country you’re in and the language you’re using, as well as resources you access.
 This is statistical data about our visitors’ browsing habits and does not identify you personally, though we do use it to better understand how people use our website.

 • Our emailing software (for e-newsletters) Campaign Monitor may collect information available from your browser or email client, such as when and where you opened any of our emails and which links you clicked on.
 Like almost all organisations, we use this to analyse how successful our emails are.
-We won’t access the tracking data for your particular email address unless it’s to provide you with a service you’ve asked for or process a request you’ve made.
+We won’t access the tracking data for your email address unless it’s to provide you with a service you’ve asked for or process a request you’ve made.
 To avoid sending tracking data, you can set up your email client to not download/display external images automatically, and access any links by right-clicking on them, selecting ‘copy link location’, and pasting the link in a different browser window or tab.

 • If you contact us, we may keep a record of that correspondence.
 If you send us personal information via email, we may keep your email address and the contents of your message for our records.